archive.php

 What lessons have we learned from recent crises in terms of how science advice mechanisms perform?
 What remains to be done to strengthen our science advice ecosystems, infrastructures, processes and practices to deal with what lies ahead?

-Join us for this webinar, which is free and open to all.
-It is a side event to the European Scientific Advice Mechanism 2025 Conference, Building bridges: shaping Europe’s science-for-policy-landscape.
+This webinar, held on 13th May, was a side event to the European Scientific Advice Mechanism 2025 Conference, Building bridges: shaping Europe’s science-for-policy-landscape.

-This event is organised and hosted by Academia Europaea Cardiff and SAPEA, in partnership with UPEN.
+This event was organised and hosted by Academia Europaea Cardiff and SAPEA, in partnership with UPEN.

 Nobel laureates stand with Ukraine